Adverb lesson plans can move beyond adverb worksheets with a few simple activities.

 Introduce adverb clauses

 However!
 Some years, students completely take off with adverbs, and the practice is only a review.
-If older students are ready, we work on adverb clauses.
+If older students are ready, our adverb activities turn to adverb clauses.

 When students understand adverbs and subjects and verbs, I typically introduce adverb clauses to them.
 I probably won’t spend extensive time finding adverb clauses, but I will write them with students.
 Doing so nicely builds a bigger picture of adverbs, and students will be aware of them when we study sentence structure.